 While Cole Anthony is in the process of narrowing down to one school from the many colleges choices he has on his list, the six-foot-three combo guard had another important decision to make: Where is going to attend high school for his senior year?

-Well, Anthony will be leaving Archbishop Molly (Queens, NY) to attend Oak Hill Academy (VA) to finish out his high school career.
+Well, Anthony will be leaving Archbishop Molloy (Queens, NY) to attend Oak Hill Academy (VA) to finish out his high school career.

 “We’re deciding to attend Oak Hill Academy,” he said on ESPNU.

-He said wanted to play against the best possible competition out there, per ESPNU announcers.
+He said he wanted to play against the best possible competition out there, per ESPNU announcers.

-Several big time college basketball schools continue to flock to wherever he’s been playing this summer, including North Carolina, Louisville, Oregon, Michigan, Notre Dame, and Georgetown, according to Zagsblog.com.
+Several big time college basketball schools continue to flock to wherever he has been playing this summer, including North Carolina, Louisville, Oregon, Michigan, Notre Dame, and Georgetown, according to Zagsblog.com.

-Anthony, the No. 3 ranked player and the No. 1 combo guard in the Class of 2019, according to 247Sports, is expected to get more serious about is recruitment in August.
+Anthony, the No. 3 ranked player and the No. 1 combo guard in the Class of 2019, according to 247Sports, is expected to get more serious about is recruitment in August, per sources.